 Name Change For HMC

-The HMC will be known as the Cambridge Centre for Christianity Worldwide from April 2014.
+The HMC is now known as the Cambridge Centre for Christianity Worldwide.

 CCCW WW1 archives